leynos/comrade-docker/README.md

 ## Dependencies

 This docker file was tested with Docker 1.3.1, but should work with any newer version.
+Installation instructions can be found [here](https://docs.docker.com/installation/).

 The compose file requires ```docker-compose``` which can be installed from [here](https://docs.docker.com/compose/install/).